 - Wash from bottom to top in order not to stain the surface.

 - Allow the wall to dry for about 48 hours.

 - Prime with a primer that contains mildew protection.

-- Use two coats of paint to repaint the area.
+- Use two coats of varnish to repaint the area.

 Avoid Common Paint Problems in the First Place

-Many of these common paint problems can be avoided by properly preparing the surfaces to be painted.
-Moreover, use high-quality primer and paint.
+Many of these Common spraying problems can be avoided by properly preparing the surfaces to be painted.
+Moreover, use high-quality primer and emulsion.
 You have to be prepared- if you let parts of the wall dry before completing the wall will lead to uneven appearances and lap bands.
 Make sure to complete finishing the wall, then begin painting.

 Thank you for keeping in touch and reading this article.
 Have a nice day!